ronen567/just-the-docs/docs/optimizations.md

 ADAM: A METHOD FOR STOCHASTIC OPTIMIZATION, ICLR 2015, Kingma and Ba

 The name Adam derived from Adaptive Moment Estimation.
 The algorithm was designed to combine the advantages of AdaGrad and RmsProp.
-It incorporates exponential decay moving averages of both past gradients, aka moment (aka first raw moment), denoted by \\m_t(\\) , and of squared gradients, (aka second raw moment or uncentered variance), denoted  \\v_t \\) .
+It incorporates exponential decay moving averages of both past gradients, aka moment (aka first raw moment), denoted by \\(m_t(\\) , and of squared gradients, (aka second raw moment or uncentered variance), denoted  \\(v_t \\) .
 Adam also incorporates initialization bias correction, to compensate the moments' bias to zero at early iterations.
 Let's see all that.

 Here is the moment estimate at time t, calculated as an exponantial decay moving average of past gradients.

-### Eq.
-7.a: moment estimate
+##### moment estimate

 \\(m_t=\beta_1 \cdot m_{t-1} + (1-\beta_1) \cdot g_t \\)